Learning Interpretable BEV Based VIO without Deep Neural Networks: Introduction

-In this paper, we aim to combine the advantages of the traditional methods with those of the learning-based approaches.
-As illustrated in Fig. \ref{fig:teaser} (bottom), our key idea is to design a fully differentiable, interpretable model that allows for replacing empirical parameter tuning with learning from the data.
+In this paper, we focus on the BEV based VIO for 5 DoF local planar motion with elevation fixed.
+This is not trivial as such motion pattern is applicable for unmanned ground vehicles and autonomous driving vehicles in urban, underground parking lots, tunnels and highways~\cite{qin2020avp}\cite{zhou2019ground}.
+We combine the advantages of the traditional methods with learning-based approaches.
+Several former works \cite{krishnan2015deep}\cite{jonschkowski2018differentiable} explore this possibility using traditional filtering for interpretable fusion, but leaving the sensor model a plain regression network.
+Our key idea is to design a fully differentiable, interpretable model that eliminates all black-box neural networks, yet allowing for replacing empirical parameter tuning with learning from the data, see Fig. \ref{fig:teaser} (bottom).
 Additionally, our method exploits dense appearance information instead of sparse features.
-As it is difficult to differentiate the 6 DoF pose estimation that involves robust and non-linear optimization, we focus on the 4 DoF pose estimation conditioned on the estimated pitch and roll angles.
-This approximation usually works in driving scenarios, e.g., urban roads and highways, and has gained traction recently \cite{qin2020avp}.
+As it is difficult to differentiate the 6 DoF pose estimation that involves robust and non-linear optimization, we focus on the 3 DoF image based pose estimation conditioned on the estimated pitch and roll angles.